blueprint-platform/codegen-blueprint/docs/architecture/architecture-enforcement-scope.md

 * Application layer **must not depend on adapters**
 * Bootstrap layer is a **leaf module** (no other module may depend on it)
+* Inbound adapters **must not depend on outbound adapters**
+* Outbound adapters **must not depend on inbound adapters**
+* No cyclic dependencies between top-level packages

 **Intent**

-* Protects the core use cases from infrastructure concerns
+* Protects core use cases from infrastructure concerns
+* Prevents accidental adapter-to-adapter coupling
-* Ensures bootstrapping remains replaceable
+* Ensures bootstrapping remains replaceable and isolated
+* Detects early structural drift without enforcing full strictness

+> **Hexagonal — Basic** is designed to stop *obvious architectural violations*
+> while keeping the entry barrier low for teams adopting executable architecture.

 ---